 Computer Science Education Grant Programs

-Enacted in 2017, the Computer Science Teacher Education Grant Program, provided $440,000 in professional development grants for teachers last year and another $380,000 will be distributed this year.
+Enacted in 2017, the Computer Science Teacher Education Grant Program, provided $440,000 in professional development grants for teachers last year and additional grants will be distributed this year.
 These grants are distributed to districts, BOCES, and charter schools for professional development in computer science for K-12 teachers.
 The legislature allocated an additional $500,000 earlier this year specifically for the elementary school level, where students begin to acquire the thinking and problem-solving skills that make them successful in school and, ultimately, in life.

 Computer Science Standards